 While reading independently is the best way to learn new words, it’s also important to teach strategies for determining the meanings of unknown words in context.

-I start by introduce the four main types of context clues students will encounter:
+Introduce the four main types of context clues students will encounter:

 - definition/explanation clues